 Our customers primarily consist of federal, state, and local correctional and detention authorities.
-Federal correctional and detention authorities primarily consist of the Federal Bureau of Prisons, or the BOP, the United States Marshals Service, or the USMS, and ICE.
-Payments by federal correctional and detention authorities represented 52%, 51%, and 44% of our total revenue for the years ended December 31, 2016, 2015, and 2014, respectively.
+Federal correctional and detention authorities primarily consist of the Federal Bureau of Prisons, or the BOP, the United

+States Marshals Service, or the USMS, and ICE.
+Payments by federal correctional and detention authorities represented 48%, 52%, and 51% of our total revenue for the years ended December 31, 2017, 2016, and 2015, respectively.

 Our customer contracts typically have terms of three to five years and contain multiple renewal options.
-Most of our facility contracts also contain clauses that allow the government agency to terminate the contract at any time without cause, and our contracts are generally subject to annual or bi-annual legislative appropriations of funds.
+Most of our facility contracts also contain clauses that allow the government agency to terminate the contract at any time without cause, and our facility contracts and government lease agreements are generally subject to annual or bi-annual legislative appropriations of funds.

 We are compensated for providing bed capacity and correctional, detention, and residential reentry services at a per diem rate based upon actual or minimum guaranteed occupancy levels.
 Occupancy rates for a particular facility are typically low when first opened or immediately following an expansion.
 However, beyond the start-up period, which typically ranges from 90 to 180 days, the occupancy rate tends to stabilize.
-We also lease facilities to governmental agencies and third-party operators.
-The average compensated occupancy of our facilities, based on rated capacity was as follows for the years 2016, 2015, and 2014:
+The average compensated occupancy of our facilities, based on rated capacity was as follows for the years 2017, 2016, and 2015:

-2016 2015 2014
+2017 2016 2015

-Owned and managed facilities 76% 80% 81%
+Owned and managed facilities 77% 76% 80%

-Managed-only facilities 95% 94% 95%
+Managed-only facilities 94% 95% 94%

-Total operating facilities 79% 83% 84%
+Total operating facilities 80% 79% 83%

-Leased facilities 100% 100% 100%

-Total 80% 83% 84%

-The average compensated occupancy of our owned and managed facilities, excluding idled facilities, was 87% for 2016 and 89% for both 2015 and 2014.
+The average compensated occupancy of our owned and managed facilities, excluding idled facilities, was 89%, 87%, and 89% for 2017, 2016, and 2015, respectively.